glotzerlab/signac-docs/development/design.md

 A directory on the file system identified by its normalized absolute path and associated with *attributes*.

+**Directory version**

+The specification version used for a specific directory is stored within a local configuration file.
+A missing key corresponds to version "1.0".

 **Directory path**

 The normalized absolute path to the directory on the file system.